 Madhuban – Local Transport

 - Walking: Nothing much within walking distance of interest to guests, but the streets are comparatively quiet, clean, and safe.
 Less so along the main road, 150m away, where there are a few facilities.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station, Sindhi Camp, is 2km away (9-minute drive), and is attached to the bus station.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station, Sindhi Camp, is 2 km away.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.